acoby/ansible-collection/README.md

 - `inventory.domain` - deprecated - a domain for the inventory, replaced by fqdn on all objects
 - `inventory.local_domain` - deprecated - a local domain for the inventory, replaced by inventory.network.lan.domain
 - `inventory.root_password` - the password for the root user
+- `inventory.backup` -a reference to the backup server instance
 - `inventory.monitoring` - a dictionary to inform the inventory about the monitoring master
 - `inventory.monitoring.id` - a reference to the monitoring master service instance within the cluster
 - `inventory.monitoring.master` - a hostname within the inventory containing the service instance